pocofrosty/pocofrosty.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 Hugo automatically generates an RSS feed.
 I replaced the link using [Subscribe Openly](https://subscribeopenly.net/) to make it more digestible.

 ## Embeddable PDFs
 Embedded PDF files may be viewed differently across browsers.
-To standardize this, I've used this [pdfjs viewer element](https://github.com/alekswebnet/pdfjs-viewer-element) directly.
+To standardize this, I've used a [pdfjs viewer element](https://github.com/alekswebnet/pdfjs-viewer-element) directly.

+{{< embedPDF src="example-pdf/PJAS-2020-2.pdf">}}

+## Robots.txt
+With excessive AI crawlers and LLMs being used today, I took care to implement a `robots.txt` file at the root of my project to [prevent crawlers](https://en.wikipedia.org/wiki/Robots.txt).
+Originally, I wrote it by hand, but using the method from [Dynamic Robots.txt with Hugo External Data Sources](https://runtimeterror.dev/dynamic-robots-txt-hugo-external-data-sources/) helps make sure that it stays somewhat up-to-date.
+Unfortunately, a non-compliant web bot could choose to simply ignore such protocols, but it would be difficult to prevent all of them without some serious security implementations.
+Note that despite blocking crawling, it does not block indexing by search engines necessarily, although it may impact the description generated.